EXAMPLES OF OUR WORK

-The European Commission’s Joint Research Centre (JRC) Seville to increase the up-take of EntreComp: Entrepreneurship Competence Framework (2017).
+The European Commission’s Joint Research Centre (JRC) Seville to promote and increase the up-take of EntreComp: European Entrepreneurship Competence Framework.
 Working in partnership with Bantani Education and Takk Studio, this project engaged business, education and end-users to develop an inspirational user guide for EntreComp.
 The EntreComp into Action: Get Inspired Make it Happen user guide was published in February 2018 and is available to download here.

 Enterprise Educators UK (EEUK) is “the voice of the sector” for those working in enterprise education.
 As the national network, EEUK works to support those who are creating entrepreneurial outcomes in others within education.
 As EEUK Head of Policy, Alison is responsible for strengthening the capacity of their members, enabling them to deepen their appreciation of policy and its impact on their enterprise and entrepreneurship education goals.
-Recent work has support EEUK to respond to Government consultations, such as KEF as well as the work of the APPG.
+Examples of her work include supporting EEUK to respond to Government consultations, such as KEF as well as the work of the APPG.

 Using the IOEE framework (National Occupational Standard) for Enterprise and Entrepreneurship Educators, Alison has developed the Pathways to Fellowship for EEUK, creating a route for professional recognition for those working in enterprise and entrepreneurship.